Elton John: Other

+On 20 June 2023 John said the reaction to Phillip Schofield's secret affair with a younger colleague was "totally homophobic", stating: "If it was a straight guy in a fling with a young woman, it wouldn't even make the papers."

+On 17 July 2023 John gave evidence as a defence witness at Kevin Spacey's sexual assault trial.

+In December 2024 Madame Tussauds revealed a new wax work of John, with it being their most structurally ambitious figure ever.
+The statue features John in his 1970s heyday as he defies gravity as and is suspended mid-air over his rhinestone piano in his signature handstand move from the era.

 Football

-John became the chairman and director of Watford F.C. in 1976, after supporting the team since his youth.
+John became the chairman and director of Watford Football Club in 1976, having supported the team since his youth.
 John appointed Graham Taylor as manager and invested large sums of money as the club rose three divisions into the English First Division.
-At their height, the club finished runners up in the First Division to Liverpool in 1983 and reached the FA Cup Final at Wembley Stadium in 1984.
+At their height, the club finished runners up in the First Division, in 1983, and reached the FA Cup Final, at Wembley Stadium, in 1984.
 John sold the club to Jack Petchey in 1987, but remained president.

 Ten years later, John repurchased the club from Petchey and once again became chairman.
-He stepped down in 2002 when the club needed a full-time chairman, but continued as president.
+He stepped down in 2002, when the club needed a full-time chairman, but continued as president.
 Although no longer the majority shareholder, John still holds a significant financial interest.
-In 2005 and 2010, John held a concert at Watford's home stadium, Vicarage Road, and donated proceeds to the club.
-He has remained friends with a number of high-profile players in football, including Pelé and David Beckham.
+In 2005 and 2010 John held a concert at Watford's home stadium, Vicarage Road, and donated proceeds to the club.

+John has remained friends with a number of high-profile football-players, including Pelé and David Beckham.
 From late 1975 to 1976, John was a part-owner of the Los Angeles Aztecs of the North American Soccer League.
-On 13 December 2014, he appeared at Watford's Vicarage Road with his husband and sons for the opening of the "Sir Elton John stand".
+On 13 December 2014 he appeared at Watford's Vicarage Road with his husband and sons for the opening of the "Sir Elton John stand".
 He called the occasion "one of the greatest days of my life".

 John's paternal cousin Roy Dwight was a professional footballer, who scored for Nottingham Forest in the 1959 FA Cup Final before breaking his leg later in the same match.